and welcome to the second part of our look at werden.

-What we’ve learned so far is that werden once meant to turn before it turned into a word that expresses self development… like to become.
-And we’ve seen that this is not a weird change of meaning because it happened in English too.
+What we’ve learned so far is that werden originally meant to turn before it .. ahem… turned into a word that expresses self development; just like to become.
+And it is not a weird change of meaning because it happened with the English to turn, too.

 - The leaves are turning yellow and red.

 Then, we started talking about the second usage of werden – a helper verb for the future tense.